trixi-framework/TrixiBottomTopography.jl/docs/src/function.md

 spline_func(x,y) = spline_interpolation(spline_struct, x, y)
 ```
 This defines the bicubic B-spline interpolation function with not-a-knot end condition
-and smoothing with respect to variables `x` and `y` due to the previously constructed `spline_struct`.
+and smoothing for variables `x` and `y` due to the previously constructed `spline_struct`.
 If we want to visualize the bicubic interpolation function with 100
 interpolation points in each spatial direction, we define:

 ```julia